amunch/UNIX_Class/reading03/README.md

 Reading 03
 ==========
+**PLEASE NOTE** -static does not work on the Mac I am working on due to OSX, but works on the student machines.
+Thus the hello-static executable is missing, but the command works.

 *1.* To view all the text for a command, we first need to know where that command is located.
 A quick whereis ls tells us that ls is located in /bin/ls, and I will use the strings command to view the text: